AlexisMcQuigge/Programming-4-Humanitsts/DigEd/text/The Mogul Tale.md

 John.
-	She does not belong to me, she is a nun, and please your highness, taken from a convent in Italy, andÊ was guilty of some crime, not to be forgiven, but by severe pennance, enjoined to 	accompany us.
+	She does not belong to me, she is a nun, and please your highness, taken from a convent in Italy, andC was guilty of some crime, not to be forgiven, but by severe pennance, enjoined to 	accompany us.

 Mo.